United Breaks Guitars

 "United Breaks Guitars" is a trio of protest songs by Canadian musician Dave Carroll and his band, Sons of Maxwell.
-It chronicles a real-life experience of how his guitar was broken during a trip on United Airlines in 2008, and the reaction from the airline.
-The song became an immediate YouTube and iTunes hit upon its release in July 2009 and a public-relations embarrassment for the airline.
+It chronicles a real-life experience of how his guitar was broken during a trip on United Airlines in 2008 and the obstructively uncooperative reaction from the airline.
+The song became an immediate YouTube and iTunes hit upon its release in July 2009.

 Incident

 Musician Dave Carroll said his guitar was broken while in United Airlines' custody.
 He said that he heard a fellow passenger exclaim that baggage handlers on the ramp at Chicago O'Hare International Airport were throwing guitars during a layover on his flight from Halifax Stanfield International Airport to Omaha, Nebraska's Eppley Airfield.
-He arrived at his destination to discover that his $3,500 Taylor guitar was severely damaged.
+He arrived at his destination to discover his $3,500 Taylor guitar was severely damaged.

+Carrol said that back then he didn't have the money to buy such expensive guitars which made the entire incident much worse.

 Fox News questioned Carroll on why he checked the valuable guitar and Carroll explained that it is difficult to bring guitars onto flights as carry-on luggage.
-In his song, he sang that he "alerted three employees who showed complete indifference towards me" when he raised the matter in Chicago.
-Carroll filed a claim with United Airlines which informed him that he was ineligible for compensation because he had failed to make the claim within its stipulated "standard 24-hour timeframe".
+In his song, he sang that he "alerted three employees who showed complete indifference towards [him]" when he raised the matter in Chicago.
+Carroll filed a claim with United Airlines, which informed him that he was ineligible for compensation because he had failed to make a claim within its stipulated "standard 24-hour timeframe".

 Song

 Carroll says that his fruitless negotiations with the airline lasted about nine months.
 Then, asking himself, "if Michael Moore was a singer-songwriter, what would he do?", Carroll wrote a song and created a music video about his experience.
 The song's refrain includes "I should have flown with someone else, or gone by car, 'cause United breaks guitars."
-Carroll, who has performed as a solo artist and as a member of the group Sons of Maxwell, wrote two sequel songs related to the events.
-The second video, "United Breaks Guitars: Song 2" was released on YouTube on August 17, 2009.
-The song takes a humorous look at Carroll's dealings with "the unflappable" United customer service employee Ms. Irlweg, and targets the "flawed policies" that she was forced to uphold.
+Carroll, who has performed as a solo artist and a member of the group Sons of Maxwell, wrote two sequel songs related to the events.
+The second video, "United Breaks Guitars: Song 2", was released on YouTube on August 17, 2009.
+The song takes a humorous look at Carroll's dealings with "the unflappable" United customer service employee Ms. Irlweg; it targets the "flawed policies" that she was forced to uphold.
 In March 2010, "United Breaks Guitars: Song 3" was released.
 The song notes that not all employees at United are "bad apples."
-The final line of the trilogy of songs is, "You say that you're changing and I hope you do, 'Cause if you don't then who would fly with you?"
+The final line of the trilogy of songs is, "You say that you're changing, and I hope you do, 'Cause if you don't, then who would fly with you?"